isalmanhaider/isalmanhaider/README.md

 🔭 **Currently Crafting:** I'm immersed in developing innovative Drupal modules and themes that push the boundaries of what's possible in web experiences.

-🌱 **Ever Learning:** Currently diving deeper into headless Drupal architectures and exploring the latest in Drupal 9 features.
+🌱 **Ever Learning:** Currently diving deeper into headless Drupal architectures and exploring the latest techologies in Web and AI.

 💬 **Let's Talk Drupal:** Ask me anything about Drupal best practices, module development, theme customization, or site building.